RedHatInsights/insights-frontend-storybook/src/docs/welcome/quickStart/DOC.md

 ## Setup for development

+### For new employees

+1. Make sure you have node, npm, and git installed on your machine
+2. If you haven't yet, set up an ssh key for Github.
+[Docs](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ### Docker

 This project uses [Docker](https://www.docker.com/get-docker) for development.
 You will need to [download](https://www.docker.com/get-docker) it in order to run the proxy container.